 Bodywork Training Programs and Certification

 Note: The requirements listed are the minimum criteria that must be successfully completed at each level.
-Additional requirements may be requested at the discretion of the school or training centers.
+Additional requirements may be requested at the discretion of the school or training center.

 For more information about the requirements of the training, contact the Rosen Institute.